cemrath/cemrath/README.md

-- 👋 Hi, I’m @cemrath
+- 👋 Hello!
+My name is Curtis
-- 👀 I’m interested in everything web development related, especially that which ineracts with graphics and motion.
+- 👀 I’m interested in both Front & Back-End Web Development.
 - 🌱 I’m currently learning Node.js, React, mongo.DB, Express, Bootstrap, SCSS, and more.
 - 💞️ I’m looking to help people find solutions to their web based business needs.
 - 📫 I can be reached at curtbusiness@gmail.com